 Security in your choice AND Boundaries in Relationships

-Security in your Choice
+Security In My Choice

 Surround yourself with moms who have done this before and ask them questions on how they dealt with their insecurity.
 We ALL have it, you are not alone.
 I myself learned this lesson through seeking healing from my own deep insecurities that kept me from friendships with homeschool and public school moms alike.
 If your insecurity is keeping you from intimacy with women, then it needs healing.
+Seeking healing for insecurities is up to you, your defensiveness is your responsibility.

 Boundaries & Expectations